Nicanor L. Guinto

 Contact Information: email@example.com

-Dr. Nicanor Guinto is Associate Professor and Head of the Department of Languages, Literature, and Humanities at the College of Arts and Sciences, Southern Luzon State University.
+Dr. Nicanor Guinto is Associate Professor and Director of the Office of Research Services at Southern Luzon State University.
 He teaches Communication, Applied Linguistics, and General Education courses on language and literature at SLSU.
 He holds a PhD in Sociolinguistics and Discourse Analysis/ Language, Discourse and Communication jointly offered by the University of Hong Kong (Hong Kong SAR, China) and King's College London (London, United Kingdom).
-Aside from doing research in his field, he also writes for newspapers in the Philippines and lectures on research writing and scholastic journalism.
 His research interests include language communication in society, critical discourse analysis, and critical pedagogy.

 Joint Doctor of Philosophy (Sociolinguistics and Discourse Analysis/ Language, Discourse & Communication) (2021)